mapbender/mapbender-documentation/en/quickstart.rst

 With this code base, we will continue the Mapbender idea of being a Geoportal framework.
 Key features of Mapbender are:

 * Applications can be setup, configured and styled right from within the browser.
-* Services (e.g. WMS) can be managed inside a service repository and linked to applications.
+* Services (e.g. WMS, WMTS, Vector Tiles, OGC API - Features) can be managed inside a service repository and linked to applications.
 * Rights management are easy to maintain, for individual users and groups, whether you store them inside the database or in an LDAP.
 * Search modules can be configured.
 * Applications for digitalization can be setup.
-* Mobile template can be used to provide applications for smartphones and tablets.
+* Routing

 You will need nothing but a web browser for this quickstart.